diasurgical/devilutionX/README.md

 You can install FreeType and HarfBuzz from Homebrew again after devilutionX builds successfully.

-Now you can run the build:
+Now you can run the build script:
 ```
 ./macos-build.sh --build-all-x86
 ```